Chetan-033/LeaveStaffSystem/README.md

 Frontend: [Specify the technologies used for the frontend, e.g., HTML, CSS, JavaScript]
 Backend: [Specify the technologies used for the backend, e.g., PHP]
-Database: [Specify the database used, e.g., MySQL]
+Database: [Specify the database used, e.g., MySQL] 😍😍This project is copyrighted by the Copyright Office, Government of India.